 “When Mike’s neurologist suggested hospice care, I was terrified,” said Beth.
 “I thought hospice was for people at the end of their life – not someone like my husband.
 But when Mike’s balance and swallowing became compromised, I was at my wit’s end.
 I was committed to caring for him in our home but realized I couldn’t do this alone.”

-Approximately six years ago Mike was diagnosed with Multi-System Atrophy, a rare, neurologic condition which affects the cerebellum, the brain’s balance and coordination center.
+Mike was diagnosed with Multi-System Atrophy, a rare, neurological condition which affects the cerebellum, the brain’s balance and coordination center.

 “The services provided by The Elizabeth Hospice are incredible.
 Mike has an entire care team – doctor, nurse, physical therapist, speech therapist and social worker ‒ dedicated to keeping him functioning to the highest level possible.
 Their support goes beyond providing medical care to attending to his emotional well-being, too.